lspaya05/PMHDL/README.md

 - `pmhdl clean`: Removes uncessary Modelsim, Quartus, and Vivado files.

 > [!CAUTION]
-> Clean has not been tested extensively to not break any Quartus or Vivado Functionality.
+> `pmhdl clean` has not been tested extensively to not break any Quartus or Vivado Functionality.